smarthub-ai/reporter/customize-sh-reporter/readme.md

 - customTemplate.tex
 - logo.png

->Note: In case we make any change ,still we need to keep customTemplate.tex & logo.png in dockerfile as it require for custmozination for our .
+>Note: In case we make any change ,still we need to keep customTemplate.tex & logo.png in dockerfile as it require for custmozination for our origination.

 > Note: When ready, simply use the Dockerfile to build the final image.